-The red spots are hyperpigmentation that occurs as the skin heals.
+The red spots that you may see on your skin after experiencing a breakout are hyperpigmentation that occurs as the skin repairs itself.
 These spots are often called scars but they often also fade by themselves.

 1. Use good, gentle skincare products.

 Don’t use abrasive scrubs or irritating ingredients.
 Abrasive scrubs are a waste of time because post-acne marks and breakouts in general can’t be scrubbed away.
 If anything, using scrubs on acne-prone skin can aggravate skin, causing micro-tears, which will make leftover red hyperpigmentation marks harder to get rid of and delay bringing your skin back to normal.

 2. Use a BHA exfoliant daily.